Why go on an Asper exchange?

 Program eligibility

-Asper students must have completed a minimum of 12 credit hours at the University of Manitoba by the time they apply, complete at least 24 credit hours at the time of their exchange, and have a minimum degree GPA of 3.0.
-Students who have a degree GPA below 3.0 may apply, and applications will be considered on a case by case basis.
+Asper students must have completed a minimum of 12 credit hours at the University of Manitoba by the time they apply, complete at least 24 credit hours at the time of their exchange, and have a minimum degree GPA of 2.5.
+Some host schools require a 3.0 minimum GPA.
 Email amber.pohl@umanitoba.ca for details.
 Transfer students must have completed a minimum of 12 credit hours at Asper at the start of their exchange term.
 See UM’s Calendar for full admission requirements.

 Academics and Exchange Courses